utsavDave97/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/index.md

 * Make tracking implementation easier
 * Deliver better governance around your data
 * More easily communicate what the data means and how to use it
-* Collaborate more effectively with the various teams involved in delivering value from your dat
+* Collaborate more effectively with the various teams involved in delivering value from your data

 ## Elements of a data product